hpi-swt2/vm-portal/README.md

 * `bundle install` Install the required Ruby gem dependencies defined in the Gemfile
 * Check `database.yml` for the correct database config (for development we recommend SQLite)
-* `rake db:create db:migrate db:seed` Setup database, run migrations, seed the database with defaults
+* `rails db:create db:migrate db:seed` Setup database, run migrations, seed the database with defaults
 * `rails s` Start the Rails development server (By default runs on _localhost:3000_)
 * `bundle exec rspec` Run all the tests (using the [RSpec](http://rspec.info/) test framework)